Answered on 2 February 2019 by Nick Morrey

 Guarantors are usually used where the applicant can not afford the mortgage they require, rather than making up for a lack of deposit.
 It can be possible to arrange a mortgage based on your salary alone and so it is only the deposit that is of concern.

 I believe you would benefit from speaking to one of our independent mortgage advisers.
-Please call on 0344 346 3672 and tell the consultant the date of your question, they will be able to look at your situation and advise you accordingly.
+Please call on 0344 346 3672 and one of our consultants should be able to advise you accordingly.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.

 We recommend you seek professional advice with regard to any of these topics where appropriate.